mortimr/alchedge/README.md

 ## Tests

 To run smart contract tests, you will need an ethereum rpc endpoint.
-The tests are running on a mainnet fork and currently only work with the hard coded block number from the config.
+The tests are running on a mainnet fork and currently only work with the hard coded block number from the config (as checked values change if the oracle prices change too).
 I suggest using an Alchemy endpoint.

 ```
 env FORK=true FORK_ETHEREUM_RPC_URL=<url> npx hardhat test